 Core Knative components

-- Tekton: provides the capability of creating images from source code.
+- Tekton: provides the capability to create images from source code.

 Tekton is used to retrieve source code from the code repository, compile the code into images, and push the images to the image repository.
 All these operations are performed in Kubernetes pods.